-Occasionally, the interactions between natural fractures and hydraulic fractures are investigated through laboratory experiment.
-The experiment results illustrated how different parameters, especially differential stress, could dominate the interactions between natural and hydraulic fractures (Warpinski, and Teufel, 1987).
-Further laboratory investigations confirm formation of complicated fracture networks in presence of natural fractures.
-Jeffery et al. (2009) conducted mineback field experiments and showed the growth of hydraulic fractures through a system of natural fractures.
-In such situations, the induced fracture tend to develop in a much complicated way due to diversion of the progressing hydraulic fracture into natural fractures, or simply opening these fractures (Warpinski and Teufel, 1987, Olson and Dahi Taleghani, 2009).
+Occasionally, interactions between natural fractures and hydraulic fractures are investigated through laboratory experiments, and results have shown that different parameters, especially differential stress, govern the interactions between natural and hydraulic fractures (Warpinski, and Teufel, 1987).
+Further laboratory investigations confirmed the formation of complicated fracture networks in the presence of natural fractures.
+Jeffery et al. (2009) conducted mineback field experiments to examine the growth of hydraulic fractures through a system of natural fractures.
+In such situations, the induced fracture tend to develop in a much complicated way due to the diversion of progressing hydraulic fracture into natural fractures, or simply the opening these fractures (Warpinski and Teufel, 1987; Olson and Dahi Taleghani, 2009, Dahi Taleghani and Olson, 2013).
 This complexity can either be suppressed or utilized in some extent to benefit the reservoir productivity (Cipolla et al, 2010).
-Considering the fact that all pressure diagnostic techniques were built by assuming induced hydraulic fractures as a single-strand fracture, they are not reliable to interpret pressure data of a network of fractures.
+Considering the fact that all pressure diagnostic techniques were built by considering induced hydraulic fractures as a single-strand fracture, they are not reliable to interpret pressure data of a network of fractures.

 In summary, tiltmeters and microseismic monitoring do not have sufficient resolution to identify small scale fracture complexity.
-However, it is possible to gather some qualitative data about far-field fracture complexity from fracture pressure analysis (Cipolla et al. 2008) and core studies.
-In an ideal approach, microseismic data in combination with other resources like pump data or bottomhole pressure, may provide better understanding of characteristics of induced fractures.
-Having access to such an integrated model can strongly influence future completion design and overall field development strategy.
+However, it is possible to gather some qualitative data about farfield fracture complexity from fracture pressure analysis (Cipolla et al. 2008) and core studies.
+In an ideal approach, microseismic data in combination with other resources (e.g. pump data or bottomhole pressure) may provide better understanding of the characteristics of induced fractures.
+Having access to such integrated models can strongly influence future completion design and overall field development strategy.
 Of course, this integrated analysis would only be possible by incorporating pressure analysis for a system of multiple interacting fractures.
-Despite single fracture situation, pressure evolution in multiple fracture problems cannot be addressed with analytical soltuions and requires detailed numerical analyses.
+Except for single fracture situation, pressure evolution in multiple fracture problems cannot be addressed with analytical solutions and requires detailed numerical analyses.

-Cipolla et al (2010) discussed how fracture network complexity may change bottomhole pressure during treatment as well as future production in comparison to the cases with single induced fracture.
-Through reservoir simulation, they claimed that the fracture conductivity required to maximize production is proportional to the square root of fracture spacing, thus indicated that fracture complexity is inversely proportional to the fracture conductivity requirement.
-Moreover, they argued that in complicated fracture networks, the average proppant concentration will become insignificant, and therefore it is less likely to impact the well performance.
+Cipolla et al. (2010) discussed how fracture network complexity may change bottomhole pressure during the treatment as well as future production in comparison to the cases with single induced fracture.
+Through reservoir simulation, they claimed that fracture conductivity required to maximize production is proportional to the square root of fracture spacing, thus fracture complexity is inversely proportional to the fracture conductivity requirement.
+Moreover, they argued that in complicated fracture networks, the average proppant concentration will become insignificant, and therefore proppant placement is less likely to impact the well performance.